xyproto/orbiton/README.md

 * `/` - enter search-mode (same as when pressing `ctrl-f`)
 * `G` - go to the end of the file
-* `O` - ignore if the following key is uppercase and not 'K'

 The reason for adding these is to make using `o` easier to use for long-time vi/vim/neovim users.